Best Way To Improve MCAT Score

 Breaking Through the Score

 Try using Excel to make a separate column for each category and fill it out for all 4 sections of every exam.
 There are even “Why I Missed It” Excel spreadsheet templates available online to make this process easier.
 To make the most of your practice exams and question banks, make sure you are actively working to learn from your mistakes.
-Remember that any mistake made on a practice exam is an opportunity to learn and ensure you are on track for achieving your MCAT score goal on test day.
+Remember that any mistake made on a practice exam is an opportunity to learn and work towards achieving your MCAT score goal on test day.

-When properly reviewing practice exams, prepare to spend another 1-2 days going through your exam after taking it.
-Though this may seem like an incredible expenditure of time just to get 1-2 more questions right per section, it can also be incredibly rewarding.
-Though it might not seem like a lot, 1-2 extra right answers could make the difference between a 128 in that section and a 130.
-The key to breaking through the MCAT score plateau is being specific and detailed in why you are getting questions wrong.
-Many students will find that, although their content understanding is solid, their critical reasoning might not align with that of the AAMC’s, leading to incorrect answer choices.
+Properly reviewing practice exams should involve spending another one to two days going through your exam after taking it.
+Though this may seem like an incredible expenditure of time just to get a few more questions right per section, it can also be incredibly rewarding.
+Though it might not seem like a lot, one to two extra right answers could make the difference between a 128 and a 130 in that section.

-When going through practice exams you may notice correlations and trends; if you end up switching your answer a lot and getting it wrong, make a mental note to go with your initial answer and trust your gut.
-Try to read the passage more closely, not to miss any keywords that could point you to the answer.
+When going through practice exams notice correlations and trends.
+If you end up switching your answer a lot and getting it wrong, make a mental note to go with your initial answer and trust your gut.
+Try to read the passage more closely so as not to miss any keywords that could point you to the answer.
 Identifying the types of questions you get wrong most frequently and creating a plan to avoid following the same logic is one of the most important parts of breaking a score plateau.

 Don’t forget to make an Anki card for whatever you learn, so you can continue to drill and review with spaced repetition.
-If you follow these steps and continue to push yourself, you will be able to break through your MCAT score plateau and become one step closer to achieving your score goal.
+If you follow these steps and continue to push yourself, you will be able to break through your MCAT score plateau and move one step closer to achieving your score goal.